Arthur042/antharse.Angular.jsonBDD/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-##to execute correctly you need angular CLI
+## To execute correctly you need angular CLI

+Execute commande          ng update
+Then                      ng serve
-execute commande          ng update then                      ng serve for the local server use  json-server --watch localBDD.json
+For the local server use  json-server --watch localBDD.json